GlennJC/AL-Scripts/README.md

 # AL-Scripts
-Developed Scripts for deploying various Labs using Automated=Lab
+Developed Scripts for deploying various Labs using Automated-Lab